bpdamore/RoastingComputer/README.md

 # RoastingComputer
-This is the repository for Coffee Roasting Computers in order for them to work with RoastingBot.
+This is the repository for Good Citizen Coffee Co's roasting computers in order for them to work with RoastingBot.
 This way, all they need to do is clone this repo, add some configs on their end, and they are good to go!

+This is a new repo so that the full RoastingBot program can be separated from the users.

 ## Needed Files for Operation
-### 1 - Config File
+### 1 - config.py File
 This file must have the following variables
 - ssName : The name of the spreadsheet you will be using (ex: Roast Sheet 2.4.7)
 - wsName : The name of the tab on that sheet (ex: Roast Sheet)